kaka-lin/autonomous-driving-notes/LiDAR/lidar_basic.md

 With currently available LiDAR systems however, the maximum range at which objects can be detected is still inferior to radar, which limits the speed at which LiDAR can be used as a primary sensing device (e.g. in highway scenarios).

-### The LiDAR Equation
+## The LiDAR Equation

-In the last section, we have looked at the basic working principle of a time-of-flight pulsed LiDAR.
-You now know that two of the challenging factors which influence the detection quality of a LiDAR system are (a) beam coherence and (b) the signal-to-noise ratio.
+In the last section, we have looked at the basic working principle of a `time-of-flight pulsed LiDAR`.
+You now know that two of the challenging factors which influence the detection quality of a LiDAR system are:

+- (a) `beam coherence`
+- (b) `signal-to-noise ratio(SNR)`.

 In this section, you will be briefly introduced to the so-called "LiDAR equation", which relates the power of a laser beam returned to the receiver with a number of factors, such as the transmission power in the sender, the target reflectivity and the atmospheric conditions between the optics and the target.

 Please note that there is not "one" LiDAR equation but several, depending on the area of application. `In automotive sensing, the following equation is used most frequently`: